docker/app/README.md

   -v, --version            Print version information

 Commands:
-  completion  Generates bash completion scripts deploy      Deploy or update an application fork        Create a fork of an existing application to be modified helm        Generate a Helm chart
+  completion  Generates completion scripts for the specified shell (bash or zsh) deploy      Deploy or update an application fork        Create a fork of an existing application to be modified helm        Generate a Helm chart